toadevm/toadpondcontracts/README.md

 A decentralized cross-chain lottery system built with Foundry, implementing Chainlink CCIP for cross-chain communication.

+> Note: This is a private repository containing proprietary smart contract code.

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**